Find schools that offer these popular programs

 2. Set Goals

 Having clear career goals can help motivate achievement.
-Because a diploma is generally required for post-secondary education and for employment, determining an education or career goals may keep you focused.
+Because a diploma is generally required for post-secondary education and for employment, determining an education or career goal may keep you focused.
 You may want to set shorter or more immediate goals to help make a program more manageable and to stay on track.

 3. Get Involved